Calamytryx/MineLauncher/README.md

 - Keep the launcher always visible (useful for desktop widgets)
 - Default: Off (click to expand)

+        Label {
+            text: "Note: Favorites bar displays up to 9 items; additional favorites are stored but only the first 9 are shown in the bar" font.pointSize: Kirigami.Theme.smallFont.pointSize
+            opacity: 0.7
+            Layout.fillWidth: true
+            wrapMode: Text.Wrap
+        }

 ---

 ## 💻 Manual Uninstall